Telogen effluvium

 Other types of hair loss

-Self care (What can I do?)
+Self-care (What can I do?)

-• Eating a healthy diet including food that contains iron, protein, fresh fruit and vegetables may be helpful.
-Consider taking supplements if your diet is restricted.
+• Eating a balanced diet including food rich in iron, protein, fresh fruit and vegetables may be helpful.

 Where can I get more information about telogen effluvium?